chodera/portfolio/_posts/2019-05-22-refugee_attacks.md

 <br>

-Prepare the data on monthly number of refugees by formatting it like above.
+Prepare the data on monthly number of refugees by formatting it like the data from the "Chronik".

 {% highlight python %}